-The international mother language day celebration explored the use of quality of different language education to achieve a sustainable future with participation and the action in society.
-We just need to give access to new knowledge and the cultural expressions which lead to contribute to have strong global citizenship.
+The international mother language day celebration explored the use of the quality of different language education to achieve a sustainable future with participation and action in society.
+We just need to give access to new knowledge and the cultural expressions which lead to contribute to having strong global citizenship.

-In this article, we have discussed about mother language day i.e 21st of February, importance of the languages.
-Nowadays, due to globalization, languages are increasingly threat or disappearing all together.
-We need to take few appropriate and effective initiates that can save the endangered languages to become extinct.
+In this article, we have discussed mother language day i.e 21st of February, the importance of the languages.
+Nowadays, due to globalization, languages are increasingly threat or disappearing altogether.
+We need to take a few appropriate and effective initiates that can save endangered languages to become extinct.